 There is no doubt a person’s job plays a huge role in their life.
-It is people’s only source of income, how they provide for their families, and where they spend the most time.
+It is most people’s only source of income, how they provide for their families, and where they spend the most time.
 Colleagues will see one another more than their own families!
 It certainly is not easy to achieve a work-life balance but the benefits to your employees and organization are countless.

 A positive work-life balance for your employees means happier and healthier employees – both mentally and physically.
 They will feel fulfilled with the job and enjoy the work they do.
 Employees spend so much time at work in their lives and so it should be a nice environment.

 It will also increase staff retention, reduce absenteeism, reduce your employee health care costs and decrease turnover, saving your bottom line.
-A Canadian study revealed that employers believe that a major component of the problems faced by their organization is related to work-life imbalances: stress-related issues (73%), absenteeism (61%), motivational levels (55%), productivity levels (53%), and punctuality (52%).
+A Canadian study revealed that employers believe that a major component of the problems faced by their organization is related to poor work life balance: stress-related issues (73%), absenteeism (61%), motivational levels (55%), productivity levels (53%), and punctuality (52%).

 Organizations that have a good reputation for work-life balance are popular amongst young workers today.
 We know how difficult it is to retain good staff and the cost of hiring new employees is high.
-So you should consider aiming to keep your current employees happy and let them be your brand advocates.
+So, you should consider aiming to keep your current employees happy and let them be your brand advocates.